zzossig/hugo-theme-zdoc/README.md

 ## How to make doc

 1. Make a folder in the `content` folder.
 The folder will be appeared in the menu.
-I'm going to make `doc` folder.
+I'm going to make `docs` folder.

-2. Make a `_index.md` file in the `doc` folder.
+2. Make a `_index.md` file in the `docs` folder.

 ```yaml
 ---